fhd/init-script-template/README.md

 System V init script template
 =============================

-A simple template for init scripts that provide the start, stop and status commands.
+A simple template for init scripts that provide the start, stop, restart and status commands.

 Handy for [Node.js](http://http://nodejs.org/) apps and everything else that runs itself.